Asbury Theological Seminary

 Asbury Theological Seminary is a Christian Wesleyan seminary in the historical Methodist tradition located in Wilmore, Kentucky.
 It is the largest seminary of the Wesleyan-Holiness movement.
 It is known for its advocacy of egalitarianism, giving equal status for men and women in ministerial roles and for ordination.
 It is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and the Association of Theological Schools in the United States and Canada (ATS).

 History

 Asbury Theological Seminary was founded in Wilmore, Kentucky, in 1923 by its first president, Henry Clay Morrison, who was at the time the president of Asbury College.
 In 1940, Asbury Seminary separated from the college in order to satisfy accreditation requirements.
-Because of the proximity of the two schools (across the street), similar name, and common theological heritage, many people confuse the relationship between the college and the seminary.
+Because of the proximity of the two schools (across the street), similar names, and common theological heritage, many people confuse the relationship between the college and the seminary.
 While they are separate institutions, the schools maintain a collegial relationship that benefits both communities.

-The current president of Asbury Theological Seminary is Dr. Timothy Tennent, Ph.D., who has served as the eighth president since July 1, 2009.
+Asbury Seminary has had eight presidents since its founding.
+In December 2023, the seminary announced that Timothy C. Tennent, the eighth president, would transition out of the presidency to be a Professor of World Christianity.
+In February 2024, the seminary launched a search process for the next president.
+In May 2024, The Board of Trustees named David J. Gyertson interim president starting July 1, 2024.
+In March 2025, the Board of Trustees elected David F. Watson as the next president effective July 1, 2025.